To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Buying a puppy online can quickly turn into you spending hundreds (or thousands) of dollars but still being dogless.
 How?
 Because con artists are running puppy scams and getting away with it.
-Follow our suggestions to avoid being their next victim.
+Luckily, I have never personally experienced a puppy scam and hope that by sharing these tips, you can also avoid being their next victim.

 Puppy Scam Stats

-Puppy fraud is on the rise during the pandemic and especially around the holidays when people are more vulnerable.
+Puppy fraud is on the rise, especially during the pandemic or around the holidays when people are more vulnerable.
 Veterinarians.org analyzed data from The Better Business Bureau to determine which states had the most online puppy scams this year.

 Key Findings:

-- California reported 345 cases making it the #1 state with the most reported puppy scams.
+- California is the #1 state with the most reported puppy scams, resulting in $89,248 in total loss.

-- Texas, Florida, and New York follow closely behind, with scam victims in these states on average losing more than $700, though Texas stands out with its $913.20 total.
+- Texas, Florida, and New York follow closely behind, with scam victims in these states, on average, losing more than $700.

-- Michigan has the most money lost per fraud.
-Scam victims lost on average $1,097 in this state.
+- Massachusetts has the most money lost per fraud.
+Scam victims lost an average of $1,615 in this state.

 How To Avoid Puppy Scams